farmera/sare_grant/study_results_drones.md

 #### Processing Steps

-* After pre-processing steps, each flight yielded a single composite image.
+* After pre-processing, each flight yielded a single composite image.
-* The composite image was segmented by an automated process into the thirty individual sections.
+* The composite was segmented by an automated process into the thirty individual sections.
 * Statistical analyses was performed on each section in terms of four spectral indices.

 To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing